Cable - Old Cable Colours And The New Harmonised Cable Colours

-Fixed wiring in installations will no longer use red and black colouring for the phase and neutral conductors of single-phase circuits.
-Instead, brown will be used for the phase conductor and blue for the neutral conductor.
+Fixed wiring in installations no longer use red and black colouring for the phase and neutral conductors of single-phase circuits.
+Instead, brown is used for the phase conductor and blue for the neutral conductor.
 However, the green and yellow colours traditionally used for protective conductors have not changed colour.
 These new colours have already been used in appliance flexible cables and cords in the UK for the past few decades.

-For conductors in three-phase circuits, the new colours are brown, black and grey with a blue neutral conductor.
+For conductors in three-phase circuits, the harmonised colours are brown, black and grey with a blue neutral conductor.
 This replaces the red, yellow, blue and black colours used previously.
 Again, the green and yellow used to indicate a protective conductor has not changed.

-Why are these colour changes necessary?
+Why were these colour changes necessary?

 A few decades ago the UK agreed to adopt the colour blue for neutral conductors as was the norm in mainland Europe.
 However, no changes were made to the colour identification used for non-flexible cables that were used in fixed wiring.

-In 1999 however, it became evident that a new European Standard would required the colour blue, rather than black, to be used to identify the neutral conductor on fixed wiring throughout Europe.
+In 1999 however, it became evident that a new European Standard would require the colour blue, rather than black, to be used to identify the neutral conductor on fixed wiring throughout Europe.
 The BSI and IEE joined, forming a committee responsible for the technical content of the Wiring Regulations (BS 7671) and established a Working Group to consider what position the UK should adopt with regards to changing their wiring colours for fixed wiring.
 The Working Group came to the conclusion that the UK had to adopt the same colours as were being used in the rest of Europe i.e. blue for neutral and brown for the phase conductor of single-phase circuits, plus black for one of the other phases of a multi-phase circuit.
 The Group also proposed using grey to distinguish between the phases of a three-phase circuit.